JSX

 Passing Variables to Custom Components

 Custom Components are plain React Native components that are written using JSX.
-If you receive data in your Draftbit app from an API service, you can pass one or more fields using the React's prop pattern.
+You can pass data like Screen Variables using the React's prop pattern.

 When defining the Custom Component on an app screen, define the prop as shown below: